 What we do

-The Accident and Emergency (A&E) Department provides walk-in access to nursing and medical care 24 hours a day, 365 days a year.
+The Emergency Department (ED) provides walk-in access to nursing and medical care 24 hours a day, 365 days a year.
 You do not need an appointment.
 The department provides clinical services to treat the range of problems patients present as an emergency or urgently, in all age groups from babies to the elderly.

-Please be aware that A&E is for patients who have an emergency which cannot be dealt with via a GP appointment or by calling the NHS Helpline on 111.
+Please be aware that the Emergency Department is for patients who have an emergency which cannot be dealt with via a GP appointment or by calling the NHS Helpline on 111.
 Due to high demand, please only attend if you have a genuine emergency.

-If you come to A&E and it is not an emergency then you may wait a long time to be seen, as we must prioritise the treatment of the sickest patients first, including patients suffering from:
+If you come to the Emergency Department and it is not an emergency then you may wait a long time to be seen, as we must prioritise the treatment of the sickest patients first, including patients suffering from:

-Is Accident and Emergency the best place for you?
+Is the Emergency Department the best place for you?

 Due to high demand, please only attend if you have a genuine emergency.

-If you come to A&E and it is not an emergency you may wait a long time to be seen, as we must prioritise the treatment of the sickest patients first, including patients suffering from:
+If you come to the Emergency Department and it is not an emergency you may wait a long time to be seen, as we must prioritise the treatment of the sickest patients first, including patients suffering from:

 For less serious problems please book an appointment with your GP, call the NHS Helpline on 111 and speak to a highly-trained advisor or visit the Choose Well website, which includes more information about health services in Bradford and West Yorkshire.